-Public Staff witness Perry testified that once the Public Staff was able to review the Company's proposed proration adjustment, as well as similar calculations of other LDCs, the Public Staff determined that the proration adjustment needed to be revised to reflect the actual unbilled volumes as compared to the estimated unbilled volumes when prorating a benchmark change.
-Based on the volume and revenue billing data provided by Frontier, witness Perry testified that the proration adjustment correction should be a debit entry of \$98,159, including interest, instead of the \$104,724 as proposed by Frontier, which is shown on Public Staff Panel Exhibit II.
-Witness Perry recommended that witness Dorgan update the Company's deferred account balance as of September 30, 2017, for this adjustment.
+Public Staff witness Perry testified that once the Public Staff was able to review the Company's proposed proration adjustment, as well as similar calculations of other LDCs, she stated that the proration adjustment needed to be revised to reflect the actual unbilled volumes as compared to the estimated unbilled volumes when prorating a benchmark change.
+Based on the volume and revenue billing data provided by Frontier, Ms Perry testified that proration adjustment correction should be a debit entry of \$98,159, including interest, instead of the \$104,724 as proposed by Frontier, which is shown on Public Staff Panel Exhibit II.
+Ms Perry recommended that Mr. Dorgan update the Company's deferred account balance as of September 30, 2017 for this adjustment.

-Public Staff witness Dorgan testified that based on (1) his review of the gas costs in this proceeding, (2) witness Perry's recommended proration adjustment to the deferred gas cost account, and (3) witness Larsen's opinion that the Company's gas costs were prudently incurred - that the appropriate balance in Frontier's Deferred Gas Cost Account at September 30, 2017, is a \$251,0052 debit balance, owed to Frontier from customers.
-Witness Dorgan further testifed that the activity consisted of a beginning balance of (\$7,899), a commodity gas cost true-up of \$249,206, commodity true-up adjustments of (\$71,406), transportation customer balancing true-up of (\$33,169), transportation customer balancing true-up adjustment of \$5,150, a Transco refund of (\$15), accrued interest of \$10,982, and a rounding adjustment of (\$4).
-Winess Dorgan testified that the balance also included a Public Staff adjustment to the benchmark proration of \$98,159, including interest.
+Public Staff witness Dorgan testified that based on (1) his review of the gas costs in this proceeding, (2) Ms. Perry's recommended proration adjustment to the deferred gas cost account, and (3) Mr. Larsen's opinion that the Company's gas costs were prudently incurred - that the appropriate balance in Frontier's Deferred Gas Cost Account at September 30, 2017, is a \$251,005 debit balance, owed to Frontier from customers.
+Mr. Dorgan further testifed that the activity consisted of a beginning balance of (\$7,899), a commodity gas cost true-up of \$249,206, commodity true-up adjustments of (\$71,406), transportation customer balancing true-up of (\$33,169), transportation customer balancing true-up adjustment of \$5,150, a Transco refund of (\$15), accrued interest of \$10,982, and a rounding adjustment of (\$3).
+Winess Dorgan stated that the balance also included a Public Staff adjustment to the benchmark proration of \$98,159, including interest.

-Company witness Steele filed rebuttal testimony, in which he testified that Frontier agreed with the Public Staff's proration adjustment.
+Company witness Steele filed rebuttal testimony and stated that Frontier agreed with the Public Staff's proration adjustment.

 Based on the foregoing, the Commission concludes that Frontier has properly accounted for its gas costs incurred during the review period.
-The Commission further concludes that the Public Staff's proration adjustment, with interest, as well as the debit Deferred Gas Cost Account balance of \$251,005, owed from customers to Frontier, are appropriate and should be approved.
+The Commission further concludes that the Public Staff's proration adjustment, with interest, as well as the debit Deferred Gas Cost Account balance of \$251,005, owed from customers to Frontier, are appropriate.